Safeguarding 'at risk' adults and children

 Expectations of those working with adults at risk or children

-• Ensure you are familiar with the risk assessment and understand who the key contact is for the activity you are engaged in
+• ensure you are familiar with the risk assessment and understand who the key contact is for the activity you are engaged in

-• Be alert to and tackle inappropriate behaviour in others, including peer-to-peer behaviours.
+• be alert to and tackle inappropriate behaviour in others, including peer-to-peer behaviours.
 Abusive behaviour such as bullying (including cyber-bullying), ridiculing or aggression must not be allowed to go unchallenged

-• Ensure that if you have to give feedback it is not unnecessarily negative
+• ensure that if you have to give feedback it is not unnecessarily negative

-• Take care that language is not open to sexual connotation
+• take care that language is not open to sexual connotation

-• Deal with information sensitively
+• deal with information sensitively

 You should not:

-• Use inappropriate language, or allow others to use it without challenging it
+• use inappropriate language, or allow others to use it without challenging it

-• Engage in any physical ‘adult’ relationship with a person to whom you are in a position of trust, even if they give their consent
+• engage in any physical ‘adult’ relationship with a person to whom you are in a position of trust, even if they give their consent

-• Interact in a personal capacity with children or adults at risk outside of the activity, including through any form of social media
+• interact in a personal capacity with children or adults at risk outside of the activity, including through any form of social media

-• Allow allegations of inappropriate behaviour to go unchallenged, recorded or acted on
+• allow allegations of inappropriate behaviour to go unchallenged, recorded or acted on

-You should seek advice from the designated safeguarding lead for the activity if:
+Seek advice from the designated safeguarding lead for the activity if:

-• You suspect a relationship is developing which may be an abuse of trust
+• you suspect a relationship is developing which may be an abuse of trust

-• You are worried that a child or adult at risk is becoming attracted to you or a colleague who works with them
+• you are worried that a child or adult at risk is becoming attracted to you or a colleague who works with them

-• You think a child or adult at risk has misinterpreted something you have done or said
+• you think a child or adult at risk has misinterpreted something you have done or said

-• You have had to physically restrain a child or adult at risk to prevent them from harming themselves, another person or causing significant damage to property
+• you have had to physically restrain a child or adult at risk to prevent them from harming themselves, another person or causing significant damage to property

-• A child or adult at risk tells you that they are being abused, or describes experiences that you consider may be abuse
+• a child or adult at risk tells you that they are being abused, or describes experiences that you consider may be abuse

-• You see suspicious or unexplained marks on a child or adult at risk or witness behaviours which are unusual or inappropriate
+• you see suspicious or unexplained marks on a child or adult at risk or witness behaviours which are unusual or inappropriate

 Back to top